Skip Ribbon Commands

 Choose one option to obtain Metro Vancouver authorization:

-1. Register under Metro Vancouver's Open Burning Emission Regulation Bylaw No. 1355 using the Open Burning Registration System.
+1. Register under Metro Vancouver's Open Burning Emission Regulation Bylaw No. 1355 using the Open Burning Registration Form.

 2. Apply for an open burning approval under Metro Vancouver's Air Quality Management Bylaw No. 1082.